Lil' Poundcake: Subsequent appearances and influence

 Lil' Poundcake has been referenced repeatedly in the Drag Race franchise.
-Alaska dressed as Lil' Poundcake on the second season (2016) of RuPaul's Drag Race All Stars.
+Alaska dressed as Lil' Poundcake on the second season (2016) of RuPaul's Drag Race All Stars (episode "Drag Movie Shequels").
 In the eighth season (2023) of RuPaul's Drag Race All Stars, the contestants appeared in a true crime spoof titled "Forensic Queens: Wha-Ha-Happened to Lil' Poundcake?".
 The original Lil' Poundcake doll is kept in the Untucked lounge.
 A large version of Lil' Poundcake appeared in the first episode ("Squirrel Games") of the seventeenth season (2025) of RuPaul's Drag Race in which, during a Squid Game-inspired challenge, Lil' Poundcake throws pies at contestants.

 In 2016, Alaska released her second studio album Poundcake.
 The album's title and the song "Puppet" refer to character.
 The album was promoted by a music video for the lead single "Puppet".
 The music video, directed by Santiago Felipe, shows Lil' Poundcake "pulling a Wall Street heist with her cohorts and spitting some hilariously foul lyrics"; according to Billboard magazine's Patrick Crowley, "After losing a beauty pageant of sorts, a crazed Gertrude Poundcakenstein goes on a crime spree.
 Joined by her sidekicks, Juicy Liu and Chocolate Puddin, she robs a bank and wreaks havoc on Lower Manhattan."
 Adam Salandra of Logo TV's NewNowNext wrote, "When the puppet with daddy issues loses a beauty pageant to Baby Thunder Thighs in the video, she also loses her mind, transforming into an evil version of Lil' Poundcake before our very eyes.
 With a freshly painted mug and revenge on her mind, she sets out on a crime spree with tragic results."

 Alaska also supported the album with her Poundcake World Tour, a rock music show featuring Jackie Beat as an opening act.
 Billboard included "Puppet" in a 2019 list of the 20 best songs by Drag Race contestants, stating: "A deliriously upbeat, catchy hook pairs well with the unrepentantly filthy (and hysterical) lyrics on this standout track ...
 She has a number of excellent songs, but the Lil' Poundcake-inspired 'Puppet' is undeniable."

 In 2017, Alaska released a commercial for her Lil' Poundcake plush doll, featuring Drag Race contestants Jiggly Caliente and Raja.
 Chappell Roan has worn an outfit inspired by Lil' Poundcake.